AFKrcher/probe/README.md

 3. Clone the repo `git clone https://github.com/afkrcher/probe#api-documentation.git`
 4. Inside the `/src` run `meteor npm install`
 5. Read and complete the steps in the [Environment Variables](#Environment-Variables) section
-6. Run `meteor run --port 8080`
+6. Run `meteor run`
-7. Go to `http://localhost:8080` and you should see the test app running
+7. Go to `http://localhost:3000` and you should see the test app running

 ### Environment Variables